dhall1995/GrapHiC/docs/source/getting_started/installation.rst

 Install all needed packages with ${CUDA} replaced by either cpu, cu92, cu100 or cu101 depending on your PyTorch installation.

 .. note::
-    Follow the 'instructions in the Torch-Geometric Docs <https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html>'_ to install the versions appropriate to your CUDA version.
+    Follow the instructions in the Torch-Geometric Docs (https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) to install the versions appropriate to your CUDA version.

 Install Cython
 ------------------------